Rock Creek Park Golf Course: Course description

 Services at the course include a large putting green, snack bar, and golf school.
-Players have criticized the maintenance of the course in the past.
+Players have criticized the maintenance of the course.
 However, at least one reviewer says that Rock Creek's "weedy fairways, shaggy greens, [and] no frills" clubhouse is "honest" municipal golf.

 History

-Rock Creek Park was established on September 27, 1890.
-In January 1905, citizens in the Brightwood neighborhood proposed building a golf course in Rock Creek Park.
-The United States Army Corps of Engineers, which controlled the city and the parks within it at the time, approved the plan in November 1906 (although there was opposition, which believed money should be spent on public health project first).
-Construction began in 1907, and a nine-hole course opened on July 1, 1909.
-The course's first clubhouse was a former farm house owned by Horatio Plant, and its first concessionaires were N.B.
+Citizens in the Brightwood neighborhood proposed building a golf course in Rock Creek Park in January 1905, some 15 years after its founding.
+The United States Army Corps of Engineers, which controlled the city and the parks within it at the time, approved the plan in November 1906 despite critics who argued that money should be spent on public health projects first.
+Construction began in 1907.

+The nine-hole course opened on July 1, 1909.
+The course's first clubhouse was a former farmhouse owned by Horatio Plant, and its first concessionaires were N.B.
 Frost and H.D.
 Miller.
-After a year, the concession was turned over to Severine G. Leoffler Sr. His firm had first started managing Park Service courses in the city in 1921.
-Loeffler, who rose from extreme poverty to own a popular local restaurant and then became a noted concessionaire for the National Park Service, administered Rock Creek Park Golf Course and other city golf courses for the next four decades.
+After a year, the concession was turned over to Severine G. Leoffler Sr., who had risen from extreme poverty to own a popular local restaurant and then begun managing National Park Service courses in the city in 1921.
+Leoffler would administer Rock Creek Park Golf Course and other city golf courses for the next four decades.

 Rock Creek Golf Course proved popular in its first few years.
 In July 1924, the Corps of Engineers agreed to expand the course to 18 holes.
 However, construction needs were so extensive that the entire course was shuttered in December 1924.
-The course re-opened in 1926 with all 18 holes open for play.
-The first golfers to tee off on the new, complete course were four members of the United States Congress, who hit the first ball at 5:53 AM.
+The 18-hole course re-opened in 1926; the first golfers to tee off were four members of the United States Congress, who hit the first ball at 5:53 a.m.

+A minor fire damaged the clubhouse in January 1933; a major one burned it to the ground in March 1937.

+In 1941, recreational facilities in D.C. became integrated, in part because of activists who demanded equal access to the city's golf courses.

-Twice in the 1930s the clubhouse suffered extensive fires.
-The first incident occurred in January 1933, when the clubhouse was damaged by a fire.
-A larger fire burned the clubhouse to the ground in March 1937.
-Maintenance of the course was a major issue in the 1940s.
-Golfers complained about the course so vehemently that U.S. Senate Subcommittee on Public Lands began an investigation and asked the Park Service to delay renewing the firm's contract.
-A consultant strongly criticized the Leoffler firm's stewardship of the course.
+Maintenance of the course was a major problem in the 1940s.
+Golfers complained about the course so vehemently that U.S. Senate Subcommittee on Public Lands began an investigation and asked the Park Service to delay renewing the contract for Leoffler's firm.
+A consultant criticized the firm's stewardship of the course.

 The firm built a new clubhouse on the course in 1965.
-But in 1968, Leoffler told the Park Service to close the course, as it was making no money.
+In 1968, Leoffler told the Park Service to close the course, as it was making no money.